Date: August 2, 2022

 Downclimbing the moderate section.

 After retracing our steps along the scree-ledge traverse, we made quick work of the final easy slopes.
-It wasn't long before we were standing beside my sister once again, who told us we went too fast, and she didn't even have enough time to finish her sketch 😂.

 Looking across to the unique, grassy backsides of Grizzly Peak and Opal Ridge.
 You'd never guess it from their sheer cliff faces rising above the highway!